The Bank of New York Mellon Co. (NYSE:BK) Shares Bought by Occudo Quantitative Strategies LP

 Wall Street Analyst Weigh In

 Several research firms recently issued reports on BK.
-StockNews.com began coverage on shares of Bank of New York Mellon in a research note on Wednesday, October 12th.
-They set a “hold” rating on the stock.
+Barclays dropped their price target on shares of Bank of New York Mellon to $57.00 in a research note on Thursday, October 20th.
 Citigroup lifted their price target on shares of Bank of New York Mellon from $46.00 to $50.00 and gave the stock a “buy” rating in a research note on Tuesday, October 18th.
 Morgan Stanley downgraded shares of Bank of New York Mellon from an “equal weight” rating to an “underweight” rating in a research note on Tuesday.
-Barclays dropped their price target on shares of Bank of New York Mellon to $57.00 in a research note on Thursday, October 20th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price target on shares of Bank of New York Mellon from $43.00 to $44.00 and gave the stock a “hold” rating in a research note on Tuesday, November 15th.
-One research analyst has rated the stock with a sell rating, nine have assigned a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average target price of $50.35.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Bank of New York Mellon from $43.00 to $44.00 and gave the stock a “hold” rating in a research note on Tuesday, November 15th.
+Finally, StockNews.com began coverage on shares of Bank of New York Mellon in a research note on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+One research analyst has rated the stock with a sell rating, nine have assigned a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus target price of $50.35.

 Insider Activity